w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Ensure interactive elements are unambiguous and easy to identify
+## Ensure interactive elements are easy to identify

 Provide distinct styles for interactive elements, such as links, buttons, and other controls, to make them easy to distinguish and identify.
 Where appropriate, provide distinct styles for mouse hover, keyboard focus, and touch-screen activation so that users can identify the state of the element.